Crinan Ferry, near Lochgilphead, ArgyllGuest Rating

 - Sets of towels

 Bed linen and towels are INCLUDED.
 Electricity is INCLUDED.
-Heating is by electric storage heaters (first £40 INCLUDED with any additional usage payable by meter reading at the end of your stay) and open fire (2 basket of logs are INCLUDED).
-Satellite broadband up to 1.5GB INCLUDED* per week, subject to provider (not suitable for large downloads or video/TV streaming i.e. YouTube, Netflix). *Any additional usage payable at the end of your stay).
-In addition, WiFi is available via BT (limited speed).
+Heating is with modern space heating panels INCLUDED and open fire (2 basket of logs are INCLUDED).
+WiFi is INCLUDED (subject to provider).
 A maximum of 2 dogs are welcome at an additional charge (2 large, 2 medium or 2 small).
 If you wish to bring any other pets please contact us and we will see what we can do.
 No smoking.

 The weekly guide prices for this property are shown below.
 Use the availability & book sidebar on the right to select your holiday or calculate short break rates (where available).